 How much does it cost to enter the fairs?

-Both Up Your Alley and Folsom Street Fair are free events!
 At both events, The Sisters of Perpetual Indulgence and our gates volunteers will welcome you and ask you for a charitable donation.
-Click HERE for this year’s beneficiaries.
-When you donate $10 or more, you will receive a fair sticker that will entitle you to $2 off of each drink you purchase from a Folsom Street Events (FSE) beverage booth.
+When you donate $10-15, you will receive a fair sticker that will entitle you to $2 off of each drink you purchase from a Folsom Street Events (FSE) beverage booth.
 So, be generous – give ‘til it hurts, and please drink responsibly!

 At Up Your Alley, over 10,000 leather and fetish enthusiasts gather for this annual celebration sometimes referred to as “Folsom’s dirty little brother.”
 This fair features over 50 exhibitor spaces – many with live demonstrations, hot food and cold drinks, and a dance area.